hgb2/PSAS-Capstone/documents/Design.md

 ```

 #### JSBSim
-JSBSim is commercial off the shelf (COTS) software that is used to
-simulate sensor outputs based on control inputs.
+JSBSim is an open source C++ library.
+It is used to simulate sensor outputs based on control inputs for flight simulations.

 ```
-INPUT:  sim_actuator_output
-OUTPUT: sim_sensor_output
+INPUT:  binder_input                        //data from controller interface::write to binder
+OUTPUT: binder_output                       //data to sensor interface::get value from binder

 ///this function initializes the JSBSim Binder FUNCTION INITIALIZE
      //set up data buffers
      SET buffer_to_jsbsim                   //data in csv format
      SET buffer_from_jsbsim                 //data in csv format
+     SET binder_output                      //data in struct format

      //set up jsbsim
      INIT jsbsim exec